 Cycling the Carretera Austral in a winter wonderland could also be a fantastic adventure!
 Landscapes covered in snow and ice, it’s definitely on our wish list.
 The good thing about cycling Patagonia in winter is that the prevailing winds are only a fraction of the winds in summer.
-Either way, cycling the Carretera Austral between April and September, be prepared for closed campsites, snow on the road and ferries that run less frequently and maybe not at all.
+Cycling the Carretera Austral between April and September, be prepared for closed campsites, snow on the road, and ferries that run less frequently or maybe not at all.

-Cycle the Carretera Austral in north or south direction?
+Cycle the Carretera Austral in the north or south direction?

 Most cyclists ride the Carretera Austral from north to south.
 One of the main reasons behind this is that cyclists on a long journey through South America often cycle southwards because of the prevailing and notorious northwestern wind on the Argentinian Pampa and Tierra del Fuego.

 For the Carretera Austral itself, the wind factor doesn’t matter too much.
 The wind mostly blows from the west.
 Going north or south, you will experience headwinds either way.
 If you plan to cycle the Carretera austral as a part of a longer journey to Ushuaia, go south.
 If you want to combine the Carretera Austral and cycle to Santiago de Chile via the coast, go north.
 The wind along the Chilean coast will be in your back.
 The sun can be a factor as well.
 Going northbound, you will always ride towards the sun, which means you will definitely need sunglasses.